penoonan/app/README.md

 Since the first given matching route will be selected, be sure to define your least specific routes last.
 Define your routes in `app/routes.php`.
 Make sure to put your routes between the comments that say "START ROUTES!" and "END ROUTES!", and try not to touch the other stuff unless you really know what you're doing.

-##Unit Testing

-One of the main goals of Sketch is to enable Wordpress developers to more easily build testable applications.
-Ironically, as of this writing, Sketch itself has 0% code coverage (working on that!).

-Unit testing in Wordpress has always been a huge pain, because you can't use any Wordpress function without instantiating the entire Wordpress application.
-With Sketch, if any of your classes needs to use a Wordpress function, pass that class an instance of `\Sketch\WpApiWrapper`.
-That class contains precisely one function, `__call($method, $arguments)`, which simply calls the method passed to it.
-So instead of using `get_post_meta($id, 'meta_key', true);` in your class, you'd use `$this->wp->get_post_meta($id, 'meta_key', true);`.

-That simple layer of abstraction is all you need to be able to mock the entire Wordpress application in your unit tests.

 ##Controllers